fugue/fregot/examples/demo/tutorial_walkthrough.md

     Reloaded repl_demo_input.json
     {}

-This means the Terraform plan input has passed validation because both AMI IDs are on the whitelisted.
+The empty braces mean that `deny` does not return `true`.
+The Terraform plan input has passed validation because both AMI IDs are on the whiteliste.

 Back in the input, undo the change so `ami-04b9e92b5572fa0d1` is replaced with `ami-atotallyfakeamiid`, then save again. fregot produces this output: